 In this case, you need to contact an Orlando, Florida car accident attorney at Wooten, Kimbrough, Damaso & Dennis P.A. to help you deal with this situation.
 Our clients rely on us to get fair compensation after a car crash, even if the at-fault driver left the scene before law enforcement arrived.

 In Florida, nearly 25% of all car accidents are classified as hit-and-runs.
 This accident type is characterized as a driver leaving the scene of an accident before revealing their identity following a car crash.
 Given the extent of this issue in the Sunshine State, the penalties for fleeing the scene of an accident are significant.
 Suppose the collision in question resulted in a fatality.
-In that case, the Aaron Cohen Life Protection Act imposes mandatory minimum sentencing of four years for drivers convicted of leaving the scene of an accident.
+In that case, the Aaron Cohen Life Protection Act imposes mandatory minimum sentencing of two years for drivers convicted of leaving the scene of an accident.
 Those that flee from a fatal car accident may also contend with stiff fines and revocation of driving privileges.

 Fleeing the scene of a crash in Florida where property damage has occurred is punishable by up to 60 days in jail and a $500 fine.
 Fleeing the scene of a Florida car accident where injuries are present is punishable by up to five years in prison and a $5,000 fine.
 Your driving privileges may also be revoked for up to three years.